Big Basin Redwoods State Park is California’s oldest State Park, established in 1902.

 While dogs are not permitted on any of the trails, the North Escape Road, the former fire evacuation road, surrounded by redwoods, provides for a 7-mile round-trip trek on a paved surface that parallels Opal Creek for much of the way.

 Dogs are permitted in the campsites, picnic areas, and on paved roads only.
+They must be on a leash and attended at all times.

-Dogs ARE NOT permitted on any of the trails.
+Dogs are not permitted on any of the trails.